Three Equals for four trombones, WoO 30: Publication history

 Tobias Haslinger, Beethoven's publisher, acquired the MS after they were first played.
-"The original MS of this curious production is in the possession of Mr. Haslinger, and prized as a relic of no common kind." - Haslinger died in 1842.
+"The original MS of this curious production is in the possession of Mr. Haslinger, and prized as a relic of no common kind." – Haslinger died in 1842.

 The MS was used in the preparation of the Haslinger-Rudolphine edition of 1817, in which they appeared as 'Short funeral pieces'.
-This Haslinger-Rudolphine edition was used in the preparation of the 1888 Breitkopf and Härtel edition of the 'Drei Equale für vier Posaunen, WoO 30.
+This Haslinger-Rudolphine edition was used in the preparation of the 1888 Breitkopf & Härtel edition of the 'Drei Equale für vier Posaunen, WoO 30.
 The score of the 'New Beethoven edition' was prepared exclusively from the original manuscript.

 Seyfried's arrangements for 4-part male chorus were published in Vienna by Haslinger, Nos.
 1 & 3 in June 1827, and No. 2 in March 1829.
 See below.

 Seyfried's arrangements

 Ignaz Seyfried was a pupil of Mozart, and along with F. X. Glöggl and Beethoven, a pupil of Johann Albrechtsberger, whose complete works he posthumously edited.
-A prolific composer of stage works and wind band arranger, Seyfried was the musical director (Kapellmeister) from 1797 of Emanuel Schickaneder's Theater auf der Wieden (where the first performance of Mozart's The Magic Flute took place), and of its successor, the Theater an der Wien, from 1797 to 1826.
+A prolific composer of stage works and wind band arranger, Seyfried was the musical director (Kapellmeister) from 1797 of Emanuel Schikaneder's Theater auf der Wieden (where the first performance of Mozart's The Magic Flute took place), and of its successor, the Theater an der Wien, from 1797 to 1826.

 Seyfried arranged two of Beethoven's three equals (nos.
 1 & 3) for four-part male voice chorus, setting the words of verses 1 and 3 of Psalm 51, Miserere mei, Domine and Amplius.
 This involved some re-writing in order to give the words the right note-values.
 The music was transposed a tone lower to make it easier for the vocalists.
 His arrangements of WoO 30 Nos.
 1 and 3 for male voices and piano were published in June 1827, prefaced by a lengthy description of the funeral and the music.
 The choral version has many changes from the original trombone music, necessary to accommodate the words of the text and range of the male voices.